Xiaochr/xiaochr.github.io/_pages/about.md

 Changrong Xiao is a first-year Ph.D. student at Department of Management Science and Engineering (MS&E), Shool of Economics and Management, Tsinghua University.

 He is currently working with [Prof. Sean (Xin) Xu](https://www.sem.tsinghua.edu.cn/en/info/1219/7547.htm).
-His research interests lie in Network Science and Recommender Systems.
+His research interests lie in Network Science,  Recommender Systems and Educational Data Mining.
+He is now working closely with [Prof. Kunpeng Zhang](https://kpzhang.github.io/) on an educational project for Chinese highschool students.

 Education